Reds vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 16 doubles, seven home runs, 30 walks and 23 RBI (53 total hits).
-He has swiped seven bases.
+- Goldschmidt has 53 hits with 16 doubles, seven home runs and 32 walks.
+He has driven in 23 runs with seven stolen bases.

 Goldschmidt Recent Games